fjp/fjp.github.io/collections/_fpv/2019-11-13-r-xsr-receiver.md

 After you have connected the receiver to the S.Port, located in the battery compartment, navigate to the `FIRMWARES` folder located on your Taranis, long press the dowloaded firmware `RXSR-FPORT_ACCESS_191107.frsk` file and select "Flash S.Port device".

-This will flash the firmware of the R-XSR receiver.
+This will flash the latest F.Port firmware onto the R-XSR receiver.

 ## How to use the Taranis X9D Plus Transmitter to Flash the Receiver Firmware